pnp/sp-dev-fx-property-controls/docs/documentation/docs/controls/PropertyFieldRoleDefinitionPicker.md

 # PropertyFieldRoleDefinitionPicker control

-Role Defintion picker control allows to select role definition(s) of a specific web via the property pane.
+Role Definition picker control allows to select role definitions of a specific web via the property pane.

 ## Overview
 The control allows a you to pick role definitions from a dropdown control.
-It supports single and multiple role definition selection using the comboBox control of Office fabric UI.
+It supports role definition selection using the dropdown control of Office fabric UI with multi-select enabled.
 ![Role Definition Picker overview](../assets/roleDef1.png)